Roose Bolton by Amok©

 Arya Stark hears that Lord Bolton has occupied the ruby ford.
 In an effort to limit Lord Tywin Lannister's options, who has marched from Harrenhal in an attempt to meet Robb in the westerlands, Ser Edmure Tully commands Roose to join Ser Helman Tallhart, who is coming south from the Twins, and to retake Harrenhal.

-Hoping to take Harrenhal without weakening his army, Roose makes a deal with Vargo Hoat, leader of the Brave Companions, unsavory sellswords in the employ of Lord Tywin.
-The Companions pretend to take a group of Bolton's men prisoner that then seize the castle, taking out the small Lannister garrison left behind and opening the gates to the rest of Roose's men.
-This is done with the aid of an incognito Arya and the assassin Jaqen H'ghar.
+Hoping to take Harrenhal without weakening his army, Roose makes a deal with Vargo Hoat, leader of the Brave Companions, unsavory sellswords in Tywin's employ.
+The Companions pretend to take prisoner a group of northmen led by Robett Glover and Ser Aenys Frey.
+They are then to seize the castle, taking out Ser Amory Lorch's small Lannister garrison and opening the gates to the rest of Roose's men.
+The fall of Harrenhal is done with the aid of an incognito Arya and the assassin Jaqen H'ghar.

-While at Harrenhal, Roose takes Arya as his cupbearer, mistaking her for a commoner.
+While at Harrenhal, Roose takes Arya as his cupbearer, mistaking her for a commoner named Nan.
 Arya is in attendance when Roose holds a council with the Freys; Roose lies naked and drained by leeches during the meeting.
 Because of Stannis Baratheon's defeat in the Battle of the Blackwater, the Freys do not think that Robb can now defeat Tywin.
-Roose issues orders to have Ser Helman Tallhart sack Darry and then join with Robett Glover to attack Duskendale.
+Roose issues orders to have Ser Helman Tallhart burn Darry and then join with Robett Glover to attack Duskendale.
 After the council Roose decides to hunt a pack of wolves near Harrenhal.
 Arya also learns from the Freys that they have been dishonored, but does not know why.
+Because Roose intends to leave her with the Brave Companions at Harrenhal, Arya steals a dagger and a map from Roose's solar and flees Harrenhal.

 A Storm of Swords

 Robb summons Roose to aid in retaking Moat Cailin and the north from the ironborn.
 On the march north to the Twins, Roose takes his time when crossing the Trident and his rearguard is attacked by Ser Gregor Clegane.
 On the other side, he leaves Stark loyalists to guard the river, taking only Dreadfort and Karhold men with him, the latter incensed by Robb Stark's execution of Lord Rickard.
-After arriving at the Twins for Edmure Tully's wedding with Roslin Frey, Roose discusses with Robb the disastrous battle at Duskendale, in which joint Lannister and Tyrell forces shatter the force of Helman Tallhart and Robett Glover.
-Roose attributes the loss of a third of Robb's infantry to Robett Glover's initiative, not admitting that he gave Glover and Tallhart the order to attack Duskendale.
+After arriving at the Twins for Lord Edmure Tully's wedding with Roslin Frey, Roose discusses with Robb the disastrous battle at Duskendale, in which Lannister and Tyrell forces shattered the force of Ser Helman Tallhart, Robett Glover, and Harrion Karstark.
+Roose attributes the loss of a third of Robb's infantry to Robett's initiative, not admitting that he gave Helman and Robett the order to attack Duskendale.
+Roose convinces Robb that Theon Greyjoy should be kept captive at the Dreadfort.

-During the reception after Edmure's wedding at the Twins, Roose toasts Lord Walder Frey's grandsons, mentioning that "Big" Walder and "Little" Walder are now in the care of Ramsay after the battle at Winterfell.
+During the reception after Edmure's wedding at the Twins, Roose toasts Lord Walder Frey's grandsons, mentioning that Big Walder and Little Walder are now in the care of Ramsay after the battle at Winterfell.
 Roose later mumbles an excuse to use the privy and leaves the hall.
 Edmure's bedding and the subsequent playing of "The Rains of Castamere" is the signal for the Freys to betray and attack their guests.
 When Roose returns to the hall he is dressed in mail armor.
-Roose approaches Robb, who has already been wounded by Frey arrows, and kills him while saying:
+Roose approaches Robb, who has already been wounded by Frey arrows, and kills him while saying, "Jaime Lannister sends his regards."

 A Feast for Crows